flafmg/doomgfx-tools/README.md

 ### Palette and convertion
 - Convert LMP to PNG and PNG to LMP
 - Support for custom game palettes (Doom, Heretic, Hexen, SRB2, etc.)
+- Support for the following color aproximation modes: nearest, bayer(2x2/4x4/8x8), floyd-steinberg and atkinson

 ## Usage